PoisotLab/ms_metaweb_perspectives/README.md

 downscaled and predicted.
 Other solutions could leverage network-area relationships to identify areas in which networks are structurally similar [see *e.g.* @Fortin2021Network; @Galiana2018Spatial; @Galiana2022Ecological].
-Both of these solutions requires ample pre-existing information about the network in space.
-Nevertheless, the inclusion of species for which we have data but that are not in the right spatial extent*may* improve the performance of approaches based on embedding and transfer, *if* they increase the similarity between the target and destination network.
-This proposal can specifically be evaluated by adding nodes to the network to embed, and evaluating the performance of predictive models [see *e.g.* @Llewelyn2022Predicting].
+Both of these solutions require ample pre-existing information about the network in space.
+Nevertheless, the inclusion of species for which we have data but that are not in the right spatial extent *may* improve the performance of approaches based on embedding and transfer, *if* they increase the similarity between the target and destination network.
+This proposal can specifically be evaluated by adding nodes to the network to embed, and assessing the performance of predictive models [see *e.g.* @Llewelyn2022Predicting].

 ## Minding legacies shaping ecological datasets